 Simple Charitable Giving Strategies to Save on Your Taxes

-Non-profits depend on people like us to further their mission and to help those most in need.
+Nonprofits in the Shenandoah Valley and around the globe depend on people like us to further their mission and to help those most in need.
 Giving is essential—both for the organization receiving the gift and for the donor who gains the satisfaction of taking part in a larger cause.
-The old adage “Tis better to give than receive” has stood the test of time because it is so very true.
+The old adage “Tis better to give than to receive” stands the test of time because it is so very true.

 You should approach giving with diligence and with purpose.
 Everyone benefits from your generosity.

 Tax law has changed significantly in the last few years.
-Now that the standard deduction is higher, many taxpayers who have itemized in the past no longer receive financial benefits from itemizing.
-As a result, charitable gifts no longer reduce taxes for these folks.
-Tax deductions you have been receiving for decades may no longer be available to you.
+Now that the standard deduction is higher, many taxpayers who have itemized in the past now claim the standard deduction.
+As a result, charitable gifts no longer reduce taxes for many of these folks.
+Tax deductions received for decades may no longer be available to you.

 When you pay less in taxes, you have more left for the most important things in your life.

 We understand your desire to give and have these discussions with clients all the time.
-Below are some examples of the common strategies that we use often.
+Below are examples of some common strategies we use often.

-Qualified Charitable Distributions (QCDs) from your IRA: If you are over age 70½ you can make direct gifts from your IRA to the non-profits you support.
-Essentially, the custodian of your IRA can cut a check from your account and send it directly to the nonprofit.
+Qualified Charitable Distributions (QCDs) from your IRA: If you are over age 70½ you can make direct gifts from your IRA to a charitable organization.
+Essentially, the custodian of your IRA will cut a check from your account and send it directly to the nonprofit.
 This withdrawal does not count as taxable income to you, and you also do not receive a charitable deduction for it.
 Even though you do not receive a charitable deduction, you still benefit by avoiding the tax on the IRA distribution.

 You can begin this strategy at age 70½.
-The SECURE Act was signed into law in late 2019.
-This law increased the age at which you must take your required minimum distributions (RMDs) to age 72, but did not affect your ability to make QCDs at age 70½.
-Any amount sent as a QCD will count toward the total amount needed for your RMD.
+The SECURE Act was signed into law in late 2019 increased the age at which you must take your required minimum distributions (RMDs) to age 72, but did not affect your ability to make QCDs at age 70½.
+Any amount sent as a QCD will count toward the total amount required to satisfy your RMD.

 Commonly, we advise clients to shift their giving from writing checks to sending out QCDs.
 These can be sent annually, quarterly, or monthly.
 The process is really quite simple—your advisor can likely send the forms for you to sign electronically.
 You can click to sign from your computer, tablet, or smartphone.